 7. The highest point in the state is located east of Shreveport at Driskill Mountain.
 It is only 535 feet above sea level.
 Louisiana’s lowest point (and the second-lowest point in the country) is the city of New Orleans, which is eight feet below sea level.

-8. Because of the state’s low elevation, the dead are often laid to rest above ground instead of being buried.
+instead of being buried.
 Mausoleums replace crypts and markers in cemeteries in New Orleans and other cities.
 Actor Nicolas Cage has already purchased his mausoleum in New Orleans.
-It's shaped like a pyramid.
+It's

 11. The state bird of Louisiana is the Brown Pelican, which was considered endangered from 1970 to 1990.
 The species had to be reintroduced to the so-called Pelican State from 1968 to 1980 because the pesticide DDT had caused reproductive failure.
 Recovery efforts have resulted in an estimated 40,000 brown pelicans currently living in Louisiana.
 The bird has been adopted as the mascot of both a minor league baseball team and a professional basketball team.